nikhil1raghav/blog/content/wikipages/dbms.md

 1. Simple-Composite : Simple cannot be divided any further represented by simple oval.
 Composite can be divided further in simple attributes, oval connected to oval.
 2. Single-Multivalued : Single can have only one value at an instance of time.
 Multivalued can have more then one value at an instance of time.
 Multivalued is double oval represented.
-3. Stored-Derrived : Stored is how value is stored in the database.
-Derrived is how value can be computed in runtime using stored attributes.
-Derrived is represented by dotted. \(Age is derrived by DOB or distance in google maps derrived by destination and source\)
+3. Stored-Derived : Stored is how value is stored in the database.
+Derived is how value can be computed in runtime using stored attributes.
+Derived is represented by dotted. \(Age is derived by DOB or distance in google maps derived by destination and source\)

 Relationship:
 Relationship is an assosiation between two or more entities of same or different entity set